How smart sensors can help you comply with the Energy Performance of Buildings Directive?

 Exact requirements are currently unclear, but once minimum standards have been set for air quality and comfort levels, temperature and air-quality sensors could be used to monitor conditions and automate control.

 - Inspection of heating, ventilation and air conditioning systems

 Building automation and electronic monitoring has proven to be an effective and cost-efficient replacement for inspections.
 The directive emphasises that actual energy efficiency can only be assessed through regular monitoring.All heating, ventilation and air conditioning (HVAC) systems over 70kW must be regularly inspected and assessed in relation to the efficiency and sizing of the system against the requirements of the building, to optimise performance.By 2025, non-residential building HVAC systems with an output of over 290 kW must be equipped with appropriate building automation systems, which allow energy use to be logged, analysed, adjusted and detect losses in efficiency.

 - Installation of self-regulating devices

 The directive strongly recommends the installation of self-regulating devices for individual room temperature control.
 Since control circuits require sensors, actuators and control equipment, this requirement can only be implemented through building automation.

-Until then, there’s never been a better time to improve energy efficiency around your building.
+There’s never been a better time to improve energy efficiency around your building.
 If you’re interested in using smart sensors to monitor and automate controls – but aren’t sure where to start – get in touch with our team.
-You might also like to check out our article on types of smart building sensor and how they work.